nemesiscontreras/python-script/README.md

 # python-script

-###  In Depth Tutorial for running a Python 3 script on MAC from the terminal
+###  In Depth Tutorial for Understanding Why Python runs version 2.7 and Python3 runs 3.x